simao/gush/README.md

 is not synced on deploy, and this dir can hold important information for the compilation.

-## Use Akk to implement publish/subscribe
+## Use Akka to implement publish/subscribe

 We can start using `akka` to manage the publish/subscribe nature of the esper <-> gush communication.